replikation/What_the_Phage/README.md

 #### TL;DR
 * WtP is a scalable and easy-to-use workflow for phage identification and analysis.
 Our tool currently combines  9 established phage [identification tools](#included-bioinformatic-tools)
 * An attempt to streamline the usage of various phage identification and prediction tools
-* The main focus is stability and data filtering / analysis for the user
+* The main focus is stability and data filtering/analysis for the user
 * The tool is intended for fasta and fastq reads to identify phages in contigs/reads
 * Prophage detection is not implemented (yet)